You are here

 Teaching Social Studies B.A.A.

-The Bachelor of Applied Arts (B.A.A.) in teaching social studies is an interdisciplinary major with lower division coursework in each of eight areas: anthropology, economics, geography, history, political science, psychology, sociology, and women’s studies.
-Students select one of these areas in which to complete an upper division emphasis.
-Within the teacher education program, students will have hands-on exposure to classrooms through volunteer experiences, observation, and student teaching.
-Students will be exposed to lesson planning, curriculum design, student development, technology, and diversity in the classroom.
+Social studies teachers learn to apply social sciences such as history, geography, and economics to help young people become informed citizens.
+The Bachelor of Applied Arts (B.A.A.) in teaching social studies is an interdisciplinary major.
+You'll take courses in eight areas: anthropology, economics, geography, history, political science, psychology, sociology, and women's studies.
+Later, you'll select one of these areas as an emphasis for your upper-division courses.
+Within the teacher education program, you'll get hands-on classroom experience through volunteer experiences, observation, and student teaching.

 - Graduates will be eligible for licensure in Teaching Social Studies grades 5-12.

 - Focused course work on teaching about and with Native Americans, as well as the role of diversity in American education; candidates develop an understanding of working with all learners.

 - Field-based program with many weeks of opportunities to be immersed in multiple classrooms.

 - Block 1 = 60 hours